syncloudsoftech/mailcatcher/README.md

 ## Testing

-Since [MailCatcher](https://mailcatcher.me) also includes a REST API for retrieving emails, it's super-east to use it testing workflows.
+Since [MailCatcher](https://mailcatcher.me) also includes a REST API for retrieving emails, it's super-easy to use it in testing workflows.
 See [https://mailcatcher.me/#api](https://mailcatcher.me/#api) for documentation.

 ## License